AshutoshAhirwal/Specbeetest/README.md

 Next step is to configure the project settings at `robo.yml`.
 Refer the file to make changes to the file as per the project requirements.

-Once, done run `composer init-repo` which will:
+Once, done run `composer init:project` which will:

 - Setup Drush aliases
 - Configure the Landofile
 - Configure Grumphp for checking commits

-To create a local.settings.php run `composer setup-local`
+To create a local.settings.php run `composer setup:local`

 Run `lando start` to spin up the containers used to run the application.